-Running standard sales competitions is fine, but they can only be so effective.
+Running standard sales competitions is fine, but it can get boring running the same competition over and over - they can only be so effective when left in this cookie-cutter format.
 Your organization and your employees are unique, so why shouldn’t your contests reflect that?
-Customizing competitions to your specific needs is much more likely to have a positive effect and drive the right behavior.
+Customizing competitions to your specific needs, or the needs of your team, is much more likely to affect and drive the right behavior.

 Competitions inspire creativity and innovation

 When people have a tangible goal to work towards, it causes them to perform better and do everything they can in order to achieve that goal.
-It inspires creativity and innovation because they tend to explore a variety of solutions that will lead to performing well in the competition.
+It inspires creativity and innovation because they tend to explore various solutions that will lead to performing well in the competition.

 Competitions challenge people

-The great thing about workplace competitions is that they can involve both types of motivation–extrinsic because it generally involves some type of reward, and intrinsic because people can also want to perform well at their jobs because it is personally satisfying to them.
-Sales competitions are so effective because they do cater to both motivation types, and they challenge your employees to work harder whether they are intrinsically or extrinsically motivated themselves.
+The great thing about workplace competitions is that they can involve both types of motivation–extrinsic because it generally involves some type of reward and intrinsic because people can also want to perform well at their jobs.
+After all, it is personally satisfying to them.
+Sales competitions are so effective because they cater to both motivation types, and they challenge your employees to work harder, whether intrinsically or extrinsically motivated.

 Competitions are fun!

-It may seem overly simple, but one of the reasons that competitions are actually so effective in the workplace is because they are fun.
+A cliché, we know.
+But hear us out!
+It may seem overly simple, but competitions are so effective in the workplace because they are fun.
 Especially when the daily grind of boring data reporting and repetitive tasks starts to wear down your employees, competitions are an excellent way to introduce a sense of fun and excitement back into the office.